ytakefuji/IoT/README.md

 $ python oscillo.py
 or
 $ python mic.py
-# ASSIGNMENT:
+# ASSIGNMENT: LED as power generation device using light
-modify mic.py using a LED for sensing the intensity of light.
+modify mic.py or oscillo.py using a LED for sensing the intensity of light.
 </pre>
 --------------------------
 adxl345--arduino-USB-PC